HavosAi/DFS-scripts/README.md

 These scripts provide the ability to visualize the data presented in the Google Sheet.
 Here is the link to example of such sheet: https://docs.google.com/spreadsheets/d/14xd4jJ8Qukl7dyp0vGJ5k8qxMUgHIuMGxGrIspm2zx8/

+## Requirements
+    To make multiselections in filter blocks of these visualizations work properly you need to add jQuery before all other scripts.

 ## How to use it

 ### Evidence Gap Map